MLAN1O/atlas-py/README.md

 This setup has been a huge time-saver.
 It allows me to log production data directly from the field or check financial status while on the go, without ever needing to open a laptop.
 It effectively turned my chat app into a command line for my business.

----
-*Built to make business management less boring and more efficient.*